 Mix a fine cocktail of both:

 1. Don't let the enemy carries hang around the edges of the battle where they are in prime position to turn tail if the fight goes south.
 Get in their face.
 Disrupt their channelling.
 Heal yourself.
 Cause havoc.

 2. Q or W anyone threatening your carry.
 Heal your carry.
-Pop a Mikael's Crucible if necessary, or maybe a Talisman of Ascension.
+Pop a Mikael's Blessing if necessary, or maybe a Talisman of Ascension.

 For the sake of chapter accuracy, I will say this again.

 Initiating with Alistar is strong, but no where near as good as entering an teamfight that has already begun.

 Here are a few good strategies when you DO want to be the initiator: